 Here is what you need

 • Strong bread flour.
-The ideal flour is the one with high protein content, close to 13%, with lots of gluten.
+The ideal flour has a high protein content, close to 13%, with lots of gluten.

 • Medium-sized eggs.